orourkek/clara/src/Clara/Support/README.md

 Clara\Support
 =============

-This area is for support classes: data structures, extremely generalized APIs, and other 'meta' classes that don't fit into another namespace.
+This area is for support classes: data structures, extremely generalized APIs, and other 'meta' classes/interfaced that don't fit into another namespace.

 NOTE